QuantConnect/quantconnect-cli/README.md

 ## `qcli files:pull`

-pull all files from QuantConnect to the current directory
+pull all projects from QuantConnect to the current directory

 ```
 USAGE